Lyons-la-Forêt, ranked among The Most Beautiful Villages of France, is nestled in the heart of the Lyons national forest.

 The 11 000 hectares of the forest of Lyons, magnificent beech cathedral, are conducive to nature walks and hikes.

 The village was built on the site of a castle built in the twelfth century by Henry I Beauclerc.
 It is structured around its ancient feudal mound.

-The hall of the eighteenth (ISMH) is located in the center of a lively square where it is good to linger: the small village market is held 3 times a week.
+The hall of the eighteenth (ISMH) is at the center of a vibrant space in which to linger: the small village market is held 3 times a week.

 cafe terraces and restaurant around this hall come to life at the slightest ray of sunshine.

 In 1932, these halls were used as decoration at the scene of the agricultural show in the film by Jean Renoir, and also in 1990 in that of Claude Chabrol titled both "Madame Bovary".

 City Hall (ISMH), which is open to visitors, has preserved the room "bailiwick" with its eighteenth-century court of decor and exceptional hanging fleurdelysÚe.
 The ground floor houses ancient dungeons of which is reconstituted.

 We love to stroll among old brick houses timbered Norman pink or sometimes dating from the sixteenth century down the street Bout-de-Bas, which leads to the Lieure and St. Denis Church (XII - XVI ISMH), passing before former convents.